ramyashreeshetty/ramyashreeshetty/README.md

 <body>

 <div>
-Hey folks !!!
-Ramyashree here :tulip: I am deeply passionate about software development and my interest mainly lies in application development and continuously exploring various field as well.
-Fast forward to today, my main focus is to learn technologies related to building a robust and production ready application.
+Hey folks Ramyashree here I'm passionate about software development and my interest mainly lies in application development & cloud.
+Fast forward to today, my main focus is to learn new technologies and contribute!
 </div>

 <h2 align="center"> Languages and Tools </h2>